New York Isn’t Ready to Fight More Wildfires

 —Robert Praczkajlo, Department of Environmental Conservation

 The New York Department of Environmental Conservation employs around 130 rangers who oversee millions of acres of land in the Adirondacks, the Catskills, and other state forests.
-Just over 100 of them actively work in the field, conducting search and rescues, enforcing conservation laws, and fighting wildfires.
+About 110 of them actively work in the field, conducting search and rescues, enforcing conservation laws, and fighting wildfires.

 But they don’t have the resources to deal with an increasing fire volume.
 “They don’t have shit for money,” said Dave Holden, a Catskills-based environmental activist.

-The DEC needs at least 50 more field rangers, Praczkajlo said.
+The DEC needs at least 150 field rangers, Praczkajlo said.
 The staffing shortage is so bad that rangers do not even have time to access and spend the limited wildfire funds they have at their disposal, he said.

 In February, Praczkajlo’s predecessor at the union, Art Perryman, went to the state legislature asking for reforms to New York’s wildfire strategy.
 He proposed maximizing opportunities for rangers to gain experience fighting out-of-state wildfires, establishing a dedicated wildfire protection fund, and replacing the state’s aging inventory of forest firefighting equipment.
 He also told New York Focus that the state needs to use more prescribed burns, which are currently banned in the state’s largest forested areas.